 Unlike PVC, you won’t deal with the static built up to your metal pipes.
 That said, you’ll still want to be meticulous about your pipe sizing.
 Stick with the 4- and 6-inch pipe sizes to ensure efficient suction for collecting all that sawdust.

 Pros & Cons of Metal Dust Collection Pipes

 Solid metal dust collection pipes offer a wide range of benefits rather than setbacks.
 So here are the advantages and disadvantages of using metal pipes for dust collection:

 How Should You Hang Dust Collector Pipes Properly?

 Your dust collection system requires efficient ducting system designs from your workspace to its collection unit or filter system to draw dust through the ducting for collection.
 The system includes a spiral duct for dust collection, so how would you hang the ducts?

 The spiral duct for dust collection is essential to increase the quality of your finished products.
 It gives your workspace visibility for taking accurate measurements and preventing scoring defects on your finishing applications.

-With this, we highly recommend the following methods to hang your dust collector pipes properly.
+With this, I highly recommend the following methods to hang your dust collector pipes properly.

-Attach the galvanized wire to the ceiling or metal pipe, then around the ducting area.
-Considered the traditional approach, yet it works well.
+Secure the galvanized wire to either the ceiling or a metal pipe, and then wrap it around the ducting area.
+Although considered a conventional method, it proves to be effective in practice.